pelsql/YourSqlDba/docs/Who-YourSqlDba-is-for.md

 After years of trying to train these accidental DBAs, I observed that their lack of regular practice led to serious and recurring omissions.

 Someone who carries such an important responsibility, part-time and alongside unrelated priorities, cannot reasonably be expected to review everything every day.
 It is a thankless task, and a large part of it can be automated.

+Automation is equally relevant to a professional DBA.
+YourSqlDba can provide a complete solution while retaining the flexibility to divide or parallelize the work when the number or size of databases, or the available maintenance window, requires a more elaborate arrangement.

+At the other end of the experience spectrum, YourSqlDba keeps the person responsible for the application informed through its reports.
+That person can see whether maintenance and backups are running successfully without having to understand their internal operation.

+This visibility does not replace keeping a copy of the backups outside the SQL Server.
+Depending on the environment, the application owner must be reminded to rotate removable media regularly, or backups should be written to a file server that is itself protected by a higher-level backup service.

 ## The idea